 The goal of this truth is to move us away from all the negative thoughts and actions that cause suffering, allowing people to replace negative energies with positive energies in order to obtain a stronger and healthier mental state.

-Within this path there is something called the eightfold path.
-This teaching from talks about the main principles for living a good life, and works as a doctrine and guide for people to walk the path that leads out of suffering.
+Within this path, there is something called the eightfold path.
+This teaching talks about the main principles for living a good life and works as a doctrine and guide for people to walk the path that leads out of suffering.

 The Eightfold Path